baseboxorg/google-cloud-container-setup/README.md

-# multi-Wordpress (Docker) on Google CloudCDN locations setup
+# Multi-Wordpress (Docker) setup on Google Cloud + Edge caching and services nodes.

 This setup will create lightning fast Wordpress installations on one single computing instance in Google Cloud.